Locations:

 When should I see my healthcare provider?

-If you’re undergoing treatment for leiomyosarcoma, call your healthcare provider at the first sign of troubling symptoms.
-For example, if you notice any changes to your tumor — or if you develop severe pain, sudden weight changes or other symptoms — prompt care is needed.
+If you’re undergoing treatment for leiomyosarcoma, call your healthcare provider whenever you notice new or worsening symptoms.
+For example, if you notice any changes to your tumor — or if you develop severe pain, sudden weight changes or other symptoms — seek prompt medical care.

-If you’ve been diagnosed with leiomyosarcoma, it’s important to talk with your healthcare provider about your treatment process.
-This can empower you and help you take control of your health.
+If you have leiomyosarcoma, talking with your healthcare provider can inform, empower and help you take control of your health.
 Here are some questions you may want to ask:

 • Has my cancer spread?